July 29, 2021

 When an incident occurs, you’ll want the ability to export and share clips of captured footage with internal stakeholders and external authorities.
 For example, if you detect an unauthorized person on your site, you can export the footage and notify your security team.
 You may also want to save the exported footage to your cloud library for access indefinitely, which managers can use for training purposes or record-keeping.

 AI is what sets an IVMS apart from a traditional VMS.
 In this case, we use “AI” as a catch-all term for all the different AI-based technologies involved in modern video surveillance, including machine vision, pattern recognition, and machine learning.
-A few of the most prevalent uses for AI include motion, people, and clothing detection.
-You can use intelligent detections to filter out the things that don’t matter in footage and focus on the timeline activities you need.
+A few of the most prevalent uses for AI include motion detection, as well as detecting people and clothing.
+You can use intelligent detections to filter out the things that don’t matter in footage and focus on the timeline activities you’re interested in.

-Respond to incidents faster—from device outages to security issues—from anywhere.
-Look for an IVMS that lets you set up customizable, real-time alerts.
+Look for an IVMS that lets you set up customizable, real-time alerts so you can respond to incidents—from device outages to security issues—faster and from anywhere.
 These alerts can be triggered by the AI detections mentioned above—activity, people, or clothing—and sent to response teams via text, email, or webhook.

 Maybe you already have an existing camera network.
 Upgrading or switching to another system shouldn’t require you to rip-and-replace the camera infrastructure your business has already invested in.
+It’s possible you may have certain features, such as access control and video intercom, that you wish to continue using.
 Look for an IVMS that integrates with your existing network cameras, so they benefit from the new software without another large upfront investment.

 An IVMS provider should be available to support you at every step of your customer journey.
 Look for a provider with robust support options that you can access anytime from any device.
-Ask yourself if they have a technical knowledge base, self-help videos and tutorials, and 24/7 support.
+Ask yourself if they have a technical knowledge base, comprehensive user manuals, data sheets, self-help videos and tutorials, and 24/7 support.
+The IVMS provider should also offer firmware updates for hardware to optimize performance.

 The added layer of intelligence that comes with an IVMS can significantly enhance worksite visibility.
-Smart technology enables scalability, workflow automation, and customized experiences—and it can better help you understand where to make improvements.
+Smart technology enables scalability, workflow automation, and customized experiences.
+In addition, it can better help you understand where to make improvements.

 For example, if there’s an incident at a worksite, it’s necessary to move quickly and take action.
 In these critical moments, it’s cumbersome and inefficient to scour through hours of video playback to find what might be a few key moments of footage.
 An IVMS with AI features and intelligent search tools enables you to cut through the inefficiency to take action faster.